A repeating group can be used to display a list of items. Some examples include job applications, products, tasks, images, files, etc.

 A Repeating Group is a container used to show a collection of items that you want to show or hide together.

 It is utilised when you need to display multiple items of the same data type.

 The list of things can come from your Bubble app's database or an API response.

 When to avoid using a Repeating group

-The reason that I am emphasing this is because you should structure your Bubble application in a way to minimise the use of repeating groups.
-There is nothing wrong per se with repeating groups, but they do tend to slow down page speed if not used correctly.
+I am emphasizing this because you should structure your Bubble application so that you use repeating groups as little as possible.
+There is nothing inherently wrong with repeating groups, but they can slow down page speed if not used correctly.

 Setting up a Repeating Group